BJolly-97/Gen_Config/README.md

 - symX: Contains the numbered atoms (1-N, where N is the total number of Nearest Neighbours) and their 'rotated' forms, in a list (Used to inform the binary labelling system).

 B. Configuration Histograms and Associated 'Clapp' Files
+###### When running the config command, the most common file produced is a histogram plot of enhanced configurations.
+These plots correspond to unique pseudo-binary combinations of atoms in the system.
+The remainder are text files containing relevant statistical information.

+- STEMNAME_XC_subY_EF(_A/AB/B).png: This rather long file name is composed of multiple parts with usable information.
+The STEMNAME is the file name of the .rmc6f file used to generate the histograms.
+1. _XC refers to the specific pseudobinary that the histogram is built from - 'X' in this instance is simply the number of the constituent atom, as given in the .rmc6f file under 'ATOMS'.
+2. trial